About The Program

 The scholarships provide the opportunity to work at a FIFA Medical Centre of Excellence and offer the acquisition of high-level expertise in football science.
 Furthermore, doctoral researchers have the opportunity of participating in a stimulating foreign cultural and scientific context through the opportunities for additional research visits at the partner institutes.

-There are currently no scholarships available, however it is always possible to apply with self- or non-funded PhD project.
-Please note that a setailed research proposal outlining the specific aims and methods of the proposed project is mandatory for these applications.
+There are currently no scholarships available, however it is always possible to apply with a self- or non-funded PhD project.
+Please note that a detailed research proposal outlining the specific aims and methods of the proposed project is mandatory for these applications.
 Furthermore, proof of funding has to be provided (e. g. a scholarship from another institutions; private bank account statements are not accepted as proof).
 All necessary information regarding other application requirements can be found on here.
 There is no deadline for self- or non-funded projects.